grauwoelfchen/handbook/funtoo-x86_64/setup-software-thinkpad.md

 ## Setup truetype

-* truetype has cycle dependency with `infinalyty` flag
+* truetype has cycle dependency with `infinality` flag

 ```
 ;; to avoid cycle dependency